-It is natural to be bothered and worried when damage starts to appear on concrete floors and surfaces.
+It is natural to be bothered and worried when the damage starts to appear on concrete floors and surfaces.
 Aside from its unappealing appearance, it could also be a sign of age and deterioration.
 However, there is no need to fret.
 Most cracks are minor and do not require a concrete slab replacement.
-Let’s discuss more about concrete damage, what causes it, and when are concrete repair Seattle WA contractors necessary.
+Let’s discuss more concrete damage, what causes it, and when are concrete repair Seattle WA contractors necessary.

 What Causes Concrete Cracks, Flaking, and Chipping?